sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 In each module you'll get more references, which you should follow up on to learn more.
 Also watch for links within the text - click on each one to explore that topic.

-(<a href="file:///url" target="_blank">Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
+(<a href="https://github.com/sqlballs/mSQLg2c/blob/main/modules/01-SetupandWorkshopMethodology.md" target="_blank">Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
 You'll need all of the items loaded there before you can proceed with the workshop.)

-Using the <a href="https://github.com/sqlballs/mSQLg2c/blob/main/modules/02-AuditingYour%20DataEstateArchitecture.md">processes, tools and procedures from the Auditing  Module</a>, the WideWorldImporters company has completed an initial audit of their data estate.They found multiple sources of data in their organization, including text files, spreadsheets, and Relational Database Management Systems (RDBMS) including SQL Server 2012 Instances along with some Instances of SQL Server 2017 for <a href = "https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-what-is?view=sql-server-2017" target="_blank">their primary Line of Business (LOB) databases</a>.
+Using the <a href="https://github.com/sqlballs/mSQLg2c/blob/main/modules/02-AuditingYour%20DataEstateArchitecture.md">processes, tools and procedures from the Auditing  Module</a>, the WideWorldImporters company has completed an initial audit of their data estate.
+They found multiple sources of data in their organization, including text files, spreadsheets, and Relational Database Management Systems (RDBMS) including SQL Server 2012 Instances along with some Instances of SQL Server 2017 for <a href = "https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-what-is?view=sql-server-2017" target="_blank">their primary Line of Business (LOB) databases</a>.

-WideWorldImporters <a href="https://learn.microsoft.com/en-us/sql/sql-server/end-of-support/sql-server-end-of-support-overview?view=sql-server-ver16#lifecycle-dates">needs to upgrade the software that is out of support</a> and also evaulate which versions and editions will solve their problems.
-They have settled on evaulating the delta between SQL Server 2017 and the latest version of the on-premises SQL Server product, and they have divided their evaluation into various categories that they are interested in:
+WideWorldImporters <a href="https://learn.microsoft.com/en-us/sql/sql-server/end-of-support/sql-server-end-of-support-overview?view=sql-server-ver16#lifecycle-dates">needs to upgrade the software that is out of support</a> and also evaluate which versions and editions will solve their problems.
+They have settled on evaluating the delta between SQL Server 2017 and the latest version of the on-premises SQL Server product, and they have divided their evaluation into various categories that they are interested in:

 <dl>
   <dt><a href="#3.1" target="_blank">3.1 - Deployment Options</dt></a>